djalbat/watchful-cli/README.md

 Incremental builds with bundling.

 Watchful leverages [Babel](https://babeljs.io/) and [Browserify](http://browserify.org/) to provide a straightforward build tool that supports incremental transpilation together with bundling.
+It has a batch mode and a default watch mode.
+In the latter mode it will only transpile files that have been added or changed, which can improve build times considerably.

 ### Why aren't Babel and Browserify included as dependencies?